Atik Valide Mosque – Istanbul

 HAMMAM

-Not far from the mosque, you’ll find the functioning hammam, built in 1579.
-In fact, the mosque and hammam are the only two buildings of the former complex still in use.
+Not far from the mosque stands the hammam, built in 1579.
+Today the mosque and hammam are the only two structures from the original complex still in use.

 Atik Valide Hammam